 And when the coffee stations did nothing to improve culture (or when culture continued to decline), these employers began to understand that a healthy, vibrant, productive, continuous improvement-driven culture is not something you can buy.
 Rather, it requires a process of identifying the root cause of the toxic culture, directing the necessary resources toward eliminating the cause, and starting anew.

-Culture is the social construct of a group of people driven by shared beliefs, behaviors and values.
+Culture: The social construct of a group of people driven by shared beliefs, behaviors and values.

 Contrary to what many people believe, culture is not the “soft” stuff.